Clonaid: Additional skepticism

 Scientists interviewed about the announcement expressed skepticism regarding both the authenticity and the ethics of Clonaid's procedures.
 These included Lord Robert Winston, head of the IVF research team at London's Hammersmith Hospital, and Tanja Dominko of the Oregon Regional Primate Center's monkey cloning project.
 Scientists with experience in animal cloning have encountered low rates of success per implantation, where cloned fetuses are often malformed and dead before birth.
 Regardless, people continue to be surprised that Clonaid appears to have overcome those problems; either Clonaid has been extremely lucky in discovering a superior method of cloning, or the company is making false claims.

 Clonaid charges up to $200,000 for its "cloning" services.
 Clonaid has not shown verifiable evidence of any human cloning, despite claims that they would do this within days of their initial announcement.
 They claim that the parents of the first cloned child had second thoughts about submitting their child to scientific tests after attorney Bernard Siegel filed suit.
 According to sealed court documents received by the Boston Globe which were reported on 27 April 2003, Clonaid had two employees but no address or board of directors.
 CBS News reported that Clonaid was not a company.
 Boisselier revealed that in a strict sense, Clonaid was just the product name, even though Clonaid's website had touted it as the company name.

-In popular culture

-Long-running American comedy series Saturday Night Live parodied Clonaid's claim to have created Eve.
-The skit depicted the baby as deformed.